 Posted: 29 Feb 2008

-This paper studies the effects of accounting fraud on the product market.
-The model presented in this paper relies on the idea that a firm's financial statements and actions must be consistent with each other.
-If the firm is behaving fraudulently, insofar as its financial statements portray it as relatively efficient, the firm must act accordingly, i.e., increase its market share and/or reduce its prices.
+This article studies the effects of accounting fraud on the product market.
+The model presented in this article relies on the idea that a firm's financial statements and actions must be consistent with each other.
+If the firm is behaving fraudulently, insofar as its financial statements portray it as relatively efficient, the firm must act accordingly, that is, increase its market share and/or reduce its prices.
 If the firm does not behave in keeping with its fraudulent financials, the market would be able to identify the fraud.
-As such, the manager will take actions and make pricing decisions which are not optimal.
+As such, the manager will take actions and make pricing decisions that are not optimal.
 These actions can have a significant adverse effect on social welfare.
-This paper utilizes the WorldCom case to illustrate the implications of such fraudulent behavior and its economic significance in product markets.
+This article utilizes the WorldCom case to illustrate the implications of such fraudulent behavior and its economic significance in product markets.

 Suggested Citation: Suggested Citation